LeslieDancey/FME_Desktop_Advanced/even_more_user_parameters.md

 In this scenario we need to create a user parameter with a special type called Attribute Name:

 Now when the workspace is run, the user is permitted to select an attribute, and ONLY an attribute:

+However, there is a catch to this operation.
+The user parameter – as the type suggests – is simply returning an attribute name.

+If the workspace is run then the LabelPointReplacer is supplied with the attribute name, and uses it as the label, like so:

+What the author must do is open the dialog and change the label (either directly in the FME parameter, or via the Text Editor window) to be: @Value($(UserAttrSelection))

+The @Value() function replaces the name of the attribute with its actual value:

+Now when the workspace is run the output will be correct: